aleslab/psychtoolboxProjects/psychMaster/README.md

 todo:
-Cleanup the condition inspector.
+Add more information to calibration routines to avoid filename ambiguities Cleanup the condition inspector.
 Make it draw in the same place.
 Or something that makes it work a little more intuitively.
+Issue #7 Create an automatic format to create paradigms Add a check for if psycmaster changed from last run and warn user.

 Version History